RyanMcG/Bits-Books/README.md

         $ cp config-example.yml config.yml
         $ $EDITOR config.yml

+    Installing on heroku requires that all of your files on the heroku server being controlled by git.
+That means you would have to version control your `config.yml` file.
+This can be a security issue.
+Since this is the case you can also configure the application with environment variables.

 6. Now that we have configured a connection to the database we can create our tables.
 To do this you start an interactive python prompt and import the `play.py` file.